Icelandic Roots Book Club February Gathering

 Born in Winnipeg on December 9, 1890, Icelandic Roots members can locate the author in the Icelandic Roots database as Lára Gudmundsson IR# I22876736.
 Her parents emigrated from Reykjavík in 1887.
 Laura won the prestigious Canadian Governor General’s literary award in 1939 for Confessions of an Immigrant's Daughter.

-This book describes her family’s struggles and experience in her life in various parts of Canada and the United States.
-Luckily for us, McGill-Queen’s University Press republished it in 2023, as it is the perfect topic for our book club.
-As we discussed last month, our fascination in our ancestry research is not fueled by a need to nail down statistics.
-It is a quest to discover firsthand stories that help us better understand the events and challenges experienced by our ancestors, which have shaped our lives and those that went before us.
-It is also a reminder of the importance of writing down our own stories to preserve them for future generations.
+This book describes her family’s struggles and experiences in various parts of Canada and the United States.
+Luckily for us, McGill-Queen’s University Press republished it in 2023.
+This makes it the perfect topic for our book club!
+As we discussed last month, our fascination with ancestry research is not just about nailing down statistics.
+It is a quest to discover firsthand stories that help us better understand the events and challenges faced by our ancestors.
+These stories shape our lives and those that came before us.
+They remind us of the importance of writing down our own stories to preserve them for future generations.

-I would not have discovered this wonderful book if it was not for our guest, Karen Gummo.
+I would not have discovered this wonderful book if it were not for our guest, Karen Gummo.
 Not only has she read most of Laura’s books, but she has also done extensive research.
-This includes connecting with Laura’s niece Jo Peterson, who shared a memoir written by Laura’s husband, George Sr, written one year after Laura’s death in 1970.
+This includes connecting with Laura’s niece, Jo Peterson, who shared a memoir written by Laura’s husband, George Sr., one year after Laura’s death in 1970.